Accessing Digital Content: Frequently Asked Questions

 Yes, there is a video resolution quality located in the lower right corner of the video frame.
 It usually defaults to "auto" to adjust to your bandwidth automatically, but you may opt to control this manually if you prefer.
 If the video is continually starting and stopping, you may want to try reducing video quality.
 Here is an article with a thorough explanation of internet speed as matched to the video player quality, as well as the ability to test your internet speed.

 Yes, there is an option to view the video in full screen mode.
 That option is located in the lower right corner of the video frame.
 To exit full screen mode at any time, you can press the "Esc" button to return to the main viewing page.

-Yes, closed captioning will be available for all performances.
+Yes, closed-captioning is available for all performances.
 Please follow the instructions on the “Digital Content” page.